PseudoDevs/IamGhost/amd6.md

-Last updated: 2024-04-08 11:31:59
+Last updated: 2024-04-08 11:32:34
-Random Quote: What did the mermaid wear to her math class?
-An algae bra! - Will Livingston
+Random Quote: From experience, it often takes a new perspective before one is able to see the light. - Elia Kane